Diffusive interactions between photons and electrons, an application to cosmology: Discussion

 \section{Discussion}

-In addition to the known mechanism of coronal heating,\cite{Cranmer.Winebarger157.2019} Stimulated Transfer heating transfers a significant amount of energy to the corona.
+In addition to the known mechanism of coronal heating,\cite{Cranmer.Winebarger157.2019} Stimulated Transfer heating contributes a significant amount of power to the corona.
 This is an important piece of the puzzle needed to solve the coronal heating problem that has been described as ``perhaps the longest standing, most frustrating issue yet to be resolved in the solar physics community.''\cite{Gilbert40.2023}

 The simple model presented here is unstable to temperature perturbations for $T > 0.25\mbox{\,MK}$ because the modelled radiative loss function decreases with temperature while Stimulated Transfer heating increases with temperature.
-To understand how stimulated transfers contribute to the high temperature of the solar corona, a detailed dynamical model will need to include solar limb darkening, energy transport, electron collisions, etc.
+To understand precisely how stimulated transfers contribute to the high temperature of the solar corona, a detailed dynamical model will need to include solar limb darkening, energy transport, electron collisions, etc. However, the above calculation predicts the correct order of magnitude for the energy transfer between photons and electrons due to Stimulated Transfers.
+This calculation can therefore be extended with assurance to cosmological processes.

 A spectral redshift of radiation propagating through free electrons is produced by Stimulated Transfer redshift (STz).
 Stimulated emission causes an energy loss that is a function of the column density of electrons without blurring the images of distant galaxies.
 With the simplification that $n_e$ is constant, integrating the energy loss Eq.~(\ref{alm:eq-redshift-rate}) as a function of distance gives $z(D) = \exp \left[ H_z D/c \right] - 1$.
-This corresponds to the angular distance
+This corresponds to an angular distance